-What is it: Say “I Love You” (Sukitte Ii na yo.)
+What it is: Say “I Love You” (Sukitte Ii na yo.)

-Say "I Love You" (Sukitte Ii na yo.) is a romantic anime based on the manga of the same name, written and illustrated by Kanae Hazuki.
-The story revolves around Mei Tachibana, a young woman who, after traumatic childhood experiences, becomes a recluse and avoids making friends.
+Say “I Love You” (Sukitte Ii na yo.) is a romantic anime based on the manga of the same name, written and illustrated by Kanae Hazuki.
+The story revolves around Mei Tachibana, a young woman who, after traumatic experiences in her childhood, becomes a recluse and avoids making friends.
 The plot unfolds when Mei meets Yamato Kurosawa, a popular and charismatic boy who takes an interest in her.
-The anime explores themes of love, friendship, and overcoming emotional trauma, showing how human connection can transform lives.
-The series was well received by both critics and audiences, notable for the emotional depth of its characters and the quality of its animation.
+The anime explores themes such as love, friendship, and overcoming emotional trauma, showing how human connection can transform lives.
+The series was well-received by both critics and audiences, standing out for the emotional depth of its characters and the quality of its animation.

-Say "I Love You" was produced by Zexcs and premiered in 2012.
-The 13-episode anime is known for its engaging narrative and captivating characters.
+The production of Say “I Love You” was handled by studio Zexcs and premiered in 2012.
+The anime has 13 episodes and is known for its engaging narrative and captivating characters.
 Asako Nishida directed the series, while Yuki Hayashi composed the soundtrack, contributing to its romantic and dramatic atmosphere.
-The character designs are one of the anime's defining features, with features that reflect the protagonists' emotions.
-The manga's adaptation to anime was successful, maintaining the essence of the original work and attracting a significant fan base.
+The character design is one of the anime's striking features, with features that reflect the protagonists' emotions.
+The adaptation of the manga into anime was successful, maintaining the essence of the original work and attracting a significant fanbase.

 - Studio: Zexcs